Topological shape transform for thymus structures: Data Analysis

 We also compare against state-of-the-art deep learning models for image classification~\cite{krizhevsky2012imagenet,dosovitskiy2020image,sandler2018mobilenetv2,tan2019efficientnet}.
 For AlexNet, ViT, MobileNetV2, and EfficientNet-B0, we initialize from ImageNet-pretrained weights and replace the final layer with a two-way linear head.
 Inputs are resized to $224 \times 224$ RGB and normalized with ImageNet statistics.
 In each trial, we train using stochastic gradient descent (learning rate \(10^{-3}\), momentum \(0.9\)), batch size \(16\), and cross-entropy loss for \(5\) epochs.

 We use established methods to confirm our interpretations of the thymus structures.
 We compute the zeroth and first Betti numbers of images for the number of connected components and loops.
 The results are plotted as violin plots in \Cref{fig:combined_violin}.
 For K8, the violin plots for the zeroth Betti number show that young quadrants have a slightly higher number of connected components.
 Similarly, Betti-1 plots show that old quadrants have a higher rank for $H_1$, meaning that old quadrants contain more loops.
 For K14, the violin plots for Betti-0 and Betti-1 both show that the old quadrants have a much larger range of variation compared with the young quadrants.
 These observations are consistent with our interpretations of the SHAP scores of vectorized SampEuler features.
+To illustrate the connection of the SHAP scores to the underlying geometry, we show two old K8 quadrants at the extremes of the SHAP-based score in \Cref{fig:k8_shap_examples}.
+The high-scoring quadrant is a well-connected network that forms many loops, following the decreasing trend emphasised in the SHAP map.
+The low-scoring quadrant is sparse and disconnected.

 To assess the density of holes in the cortex component, we apply the signed distance function filtration to each image so that the centres of the holes have negative distances.
 Now, the persistence of zeroth-degree features in persistent homology represents how dense the holes are.
 The further away the holes are, the longer these zeroth-degree features will persist.
 As shown in \Cref{fig:combined_pers_image}, the young quadrants have more persistent characteristics than the old quadrants.
 These observations are consistent with our interpretation from the gradient of vectorized SampEuler computation.